uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 ## MAP Task
-For Evaluating the results produce by different MAP solvers we have used following two metrics.
+For Evaluating the results produce by different MAP solvers we use following two metrics.

 #### Relative Gap From the Leader